 God has clearly revealed Himself so that they who do not acknowledge God are without excuse:

 Psalms 19:1-3 The heavens declare the glory of God; and the firmament shows his handiwork.
 Day unto day utter speech, and night unto night show knowledge.
 There is no speech nor language, where their voice is not heard.

 Romans 1:20 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse:

 In the grand scheme of things, if there is no God, then I have lost nothing by believing in Him.
 I will have attempted to live a decent and moral life out of my love for what God has done for me.
 I will die and cease to exist.
 Nothing gained, and nothing lost.

 If God does exist, then I still have lost nothing.
 Rather I have gained more than I could ever imagine.
 If God exists, then the person who says there is no God is in big, big trouble when he dies.
 The one who has trusted in the false god is also in big trouble.
 Only those who trusted in the One, True living God are safe.
-A future discussion may explore why I believe the Bible to be true and that the God of the Bible is the one and only God.
+A future article may address why I believe the Bible to be true and that the God of the Bible is the one and only God.

 Psalms 5:5 The foolish shall not stand in Your sight: You hate all workers of iniquity.